 We human beings are creatures of habit and Mother Earth is giving us serious feedback that our current behavior and habits are not sustainable.
-Below is the start of a list of 100 things you can do to reduce your carbon footprint and Heal the Planet.
+Below is the start of a list of 100 things you can do to care for Mother Earth’s natural resources which directly Heal the Planet.
 Will you help us reach 100?
 In the comments please leave ideas about how YOU help to heal the planet!

 1) CONSERVE WATER